-Company reserves the right to modify these Terms of Service and any policies affecting the System or Services, including any schedule referenced herein, at any time upon written notice to Customer.
+Company reserves the right to modify these Terms and Conditions of Service and any policies posted on our website which affects the System or Services, including any Service or implementation schedule, at any time upon written notice to you.
 If we make any changes, we will notify you by revising the version and its effective date and adding a statement to the log-in screen or sending you an email notification, as applicable.
-Customer’s continued access to the Services after any such modification and notice shall be conclusively deemed its acceptance of all such modifications.
-Customer’s only right with respect to any dissatisfaction with any modifications made pursuant to this provision is to terminate Customer’s subscription in accordance with these Terms of Service.
-Notwithstanding the foregoing, Company may not revise the terms of the Order except as provided therein or by written agreement signed by a duly authorized representative of each Party.
+Your continued use of the Services after any such modification and notice shall be deemed, conclusively, your acceptance of all such modifications.
+Your only right with respect to any dissatisfaction with any modifications of these Terms and Conditions of Service pursuant to this provision is to terminate your subscription as provided herein.
+Notwithstanding the foregoing, Company may not revise the Service Order except by written agreement signed by a duly authorized representative of each Party.

 1.1.
-“Customer Data” means data in electronic form input or collected through the System by or from Customer, including Customer’s account registration data.
+“Customer Data” means data in electronic form input or collected through the System by or from Customer, including (without limitation) Customer’s telephone numbers and account registration data.

 1.2.
-“Documentation” means Company’s written documentation for the System.
+“Documentation” means Company’s written documentation for the System or Services.

-1.7.
-“User” means any person who uses the System as Customer or on Customer’s behalf or through Customer’s account or passwords, whether authorized or not.
+1.13.
+“User” means any person who accesses a Service through Customer’s account or passwords, whether authorized or not.

 2.1.
-Use of the System.
-During the Term, Company will use commercially reasonable efforts to provide Customer the Services pursuant to: (a) the terms of any outstanding Order; and (b) these Terms of Service, including the terms of any policy and agreement referenced herein hereto, as the same may be updated from time to time as provided herein.
-Company authorizes Customer’s Users, and no others, to access and use System during the Term.
+Use.
+During the Term, Company will use commercially reasonable efforts to provide Customer the Services pursuant to: (a) the terms of any outstanding Service Order; and (b) these Terms and Conditions of Service, including the terms of any policy and agreement referenced herein hereto, as the same may be updated from time to time as provided herein.
+Company authorizes its Users, and no others, to obtain Services during the Term.

 2.2.
-Documentation: Customer may reproduce and use the Documentation solely as necessary to support Users’ use of the System.
+Documentation: Customer may reproduce and use the Documentation solely as necessary to support Users’ use of the Services.

 2.3.
-System Revisions.
-Company may revise System features and functions or the SLTs at any time.
-If any such revision to the System materially reduces features or functionality provided pursuant to an Order, Customer may within 30 days of notice of the revision terminate such Order, without cause, or terminate this Agreement without cause if such Order is the only one outstanding, unless Company and Customer mutually agree otherwise and in writing.
-If any such revision to the SLTs materially reduces service levels provided pursuant to an outstanding Order, the revisions will not go into effect with respect to such Order until the start of the next-following renewal of the Initial Term of Service after Company posts the revision and so informs Customer.
+Revisions.
+Company may revise System or Service features and functions.
+If any such revision materially reduces features or functionality provided pursuant to a Service Order, Customer may within 30 days of notice of the revision terminate such Service Order, without cause, unless Company and Customer mutually agree otherwise and in writing.
+If any revision of a Service materially reduces service levels provided pursuant to an outstanding Service Order, the revisions will not go into effect with respect to such Service during the Term of the effected Service Order.

 3. TECHNICAL SUPPORT.

 3.1.
-Company will provide the technical support and remedies for any failure of the System as provided in this Section 3.
-Such remedies are Customer’s sole remedy for any failure of the System, and Customer recognizes and agrees that if no remedy is stated herein for a given failure of the System, there is no remedy for such failure.
+Company will provide the technical support and remedies for any failure of the System or Services as provided in this Section 3.
+Such remedies are Customer’s sole remedy for any failure of the System, and Customer recognizes and agrees that if no remedy is stated herein for a given failure of the System or Services, there is no remedy for such failure.

 3.2.
-Services include Technical Support during the period for which the all Fees due Company are paid.
-“Technical Support” means Company’s commercially reasonable efforts to: develop and deploy updates, enhancements, modifications, bug fixes, or other similar changes to the System which Company deems necessary or advisable with respect to enhancing or improving the features and functionality of the System; and resolve bugs, errors, problems, other disruptions in System operations, and Errors (as defined below), including those identified and communicated by Customer.
+Services include Technical Support during the period for which all Fees due Company are paid.
+“Technical Support” means Company’s commercially reasonable efforts to: develop and deploy updates, enhancements, modifications, bug fixes, or other similar changes to the System or Services which Company deems necessary or advisable with respect to enhancing or improving features and functionality; and resolve bugs, errors, problems, other disruptions in System operations, and Errors (as defined below), including those identified and communicated by Customer.

 3.3.
-Company will provide Technical Support to Customer via telephone and electronic mail on weekdays (excluding federal holidays) (“Business Days”).
+Company will provide Technical Support to Customer from 5:00am to 8:00pm Pacific Standard Time via telephone and electronic mail on weekdays (excluding federal holidays) (“Business Days”).